datavzrd/datavzrd/README.md

 ### aux-libraries

 `aux-libraries` allows to add one or more js libraries via cdn links for usage in [render-html](#render-html).
 The keyword expects a list of urls that link to the js libraries.

+### datasets

+`datasets` defines the different datasets of the report.
+This is also the place to define links between your individual datasets.

 | keyword          | explanation                                                                                                                                                      | default |
 |------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------| ------- |